kronikks-afk/Signal-check/README.md

-Here is a simplified, easy-to-read version of your README:
 Signal Check

 An open-source web app that analyzes audio metrics in the browser (peak, loudness, BPM, stereo width) and uses Google's Gemini API to generate AI mixing notes and lyrics.